Odisha University of Agriculture and Technology

-Odisha University of Agriculture and Technology (OUAT) was established in Bhubaneswar, Odisha, India in 1962.
+Odisha University of Agriculture and Technology (OUAT) was established in Bhubaneswar, Odisha, India in 1962 by then Chief Minister Shri Biju Patnaik.
 It is the second oldest agricultural university in the country.
-It is dedicated to agriculture related research, extension and education.
+It is dedicated to agriculture-related research, extension and education.

-The University has 11 constituent colleges.
-The University has separate wings for research, extension services and planning, monitoring & evaluation, etc.
+The university has 11 constituent colleges and separate wings for research, extension services and planning, monitoring & evaluation, etc.

 Campuses

-OUAT has four academic campuses across Odisha.
-One at Bhubaneswar, one at Chiplima, Sambalpur, one at Rangeilunda, Brahmapur, Odisha and a new one (made in 2009) in Bhawanipatna.
+OUAT has four academic campuses across Odisha; one each at Bhubaneswar, Chiplima (Sambalpur), Rangeilunda (Brahmapur) and Bhawanipatna (built in 2009).
 The main academic and administrative unit is at the heart of Bhubaneswar (Latitude : 20° 15'N, Longitude : 85° 52' E), the capital city of Odisha.
+It has its jurisdiction over entire state of Orissa.

 Education

 The university aims to provide quality education in agricultural science and technology.
 The university offers the following degrees: B.Sc. (agriculture), M.Sc. (agriculture), B.Sc. (forestry), B.V.Sc. & A.H., M.V.Sc., B.Tech., M.Tech., B.Sc.
 (Home.Sc.), B.F.Sc., M.F.Sc.,+2 Science, B.Sc.
-(Pass & Hons), MBA (Agribusiness Management), MCA., M.Sc.
-(Microbiology), M.Sc.
-(Bioinformatics), M.Sc.
+(Pass & Hons), MBA (Agribusiness Management), MCA., M.Sc.and bsc (Microbiology), M.Sc.
+(Bioinformatics), B.Sc.and M.Sc.
 (Mathematics, Physics, Chemistry, Botany and Zoology) and Ph.D. in some of the selected branches such as Ph.D. in Mathematics, Physics, Zoology, Botany and Microbiology.

 At the pace of the decades, the University has grown with eight colleges and one Centre for Post-Graduate studies with an annual intake capacity of 1342 students.
 The latest college was the College of Horticulture in Chipilima.
 A ninth college is scheduled to open in Bhawanipatna in 2010.
 The colleges are: